uos/minot/ratpub/README.md

 ] }
 ~~~

-Learn more on how to use it in your Code by visiting the [feature page](./pubsub.md).
+Learn more on how to use it in your Code by visiting the [Minot docs](https://uos.github.io/minot/pubsub.html).

 ## Running the Examples